-Although there is little evidence of a deleterious effect of inhaled corticosteroid at conventional doses (<2, 200 mcg/day) on fracture risk triamcinolone was associated with reduced BMD in the Lung Health Study (Lung Health Study Research Group 2000) [evidence level II].
-In a large study by Ferguson et al (Ferguson 2009) comparing the effects of salmeterol, fluticasone 1000 micrograms daily, the combination, or placebo, there was no increase in decline in bone mineral density over three years in active arms compared with placebo in the subgroup of patients whose bone density was measured [evidence level II].
-Australian Guidelines on the prevention and treatment of osteoporosis, including corticosteroid-induced osteoporosis have been published (Sambrook 2002).
-Information on the current subsidies relevant to these drugs can be found at http://www.osteoporosis.org.au/treatment-options, or on the website of the Pharmaeceutical Benefits Scheme (www.pbs.gov.au) Higher doses of inhaled corticosteroids are associated with suppresses biochemical markers of remodelling but data on BMD and fractures at these doses are not available (Jones 2002) [evidence level I].
+There are contradictory findings of a small but deleterious effect of inhaled corticosteroids at conventional doses on fracture risk.
+Triamcinolone was associated with reduced BMD in the Lung Health Study (Lung Health Study Research Group 2000) [evidence level II].
+However a separate study by Ferguson et al (Ferguson 2009) demonstrated that the combination of salmeterol and fluticasone 1000 micrograms daily had no increase in decline in bone mineral density over three years in compared with placebo in the subgroup of patients whose bone density was measured [evidence level II].